-The regulatory authority identifies the average efficiency score of all benchmarked companies, taking into consideration the efficiency floor of 80%.
-A company with an average efficiency score receives a nominal WACC of 4.88% (before taxation) on the RAB.
-If a company is more/less efficient than the average, its WACC is adjusted by a maximum of \pm 0.5%.
-To ensure that the RAB of Austrian electricity DSOs generates an average return of 4.88%, the regulatory authority offsets above-average and below-average efficiencies against each other.
+The regulatory authority identifies the median efficiency score of all benchmarked companies, whereby the efficiency floor of 80% is not taken into account.
+A company with an efficiency score that corresponds to the median efficiency score of all DSOs that are part of the benchmark receives a nominal WACC of 4.16% (before taxation) on the depreciated book values of its RAB up to 2021.
+If a company is more/less efficient than the median, its WACC is adjusted by a maximum of \pm 0.93%.
+To ensure that the RAB of Austrian electricity DSOs generates an average return of 4.16%, the regulatory authority offsets above-average and below-average efficiencies against each other.

-Suppose that the average efficiency amounts to 92%.
+Suppose that the median efficiency is 95% and the minimum efficiency score is 75%.
 For a grid operator with an efficiency score of 90%, the following individual WACC applies.

-Individual WACC = $4.88\% - \frac{0.5\%}{(92\% - 80\%)} (92\% - 90\%) = 4.80\%$.
+Individual WACC =

+$$4.16\% - \frac{0.93\%}{(95\% - 75\%)} (95\% - 90\%) = 3.93\%$$

+.

-The regulatory authority then connects each company's individual WACC with the depreciated book value of its RAB activated up to 2016.
-A uniform 4.88% WACC applies to all investments (minus customer prepayments) made in 2017 and 2018.
+The regulatory authority then connects each company's individual WACC with the depreciated book value of its RAB activated up to 2021.
+A uniform WACC of 4.16% applies to all investments (minus customer prepayments) made in 2022 and 2023 (WACC{LegacyRAB}).
 This uniform rate was chosen because there was no efficiency benchmark after the audit year.
 Until the next benchmark, the regulatory authority has to assume the same (average) efficiency for all investments.
-For investments from 2019 onwards, a mark-up raises the uniform rate to 5.20%.
-This mark-up is meant to promote investments.